sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 		"description": "Description for special meaning.",
 		"descriptions": { "en": "Description for special meaning.", "fr": "Description de signification particulière." }
 	}

-##### reportingYearStartDay

-*Object* *optional*.
-ReportingYearStartDay defines the structure of the reporting year start day attribute.
-The reporting year start day attribute takes its semantic from its concept identity (usually the REPORTING_YEAR_START_DAY concept), yet is always has a fixed identifier (REPORTING_YEAR_START_DAY).
-The reporting year start day attribute always has a fixed text format, which specifies that the format of its value is always a day and month in the ISO 8601 format of '--MM-DD'.
-As with any other attribute, an attribute relationship must be specified. this relationship should be carefully selected as it will determin what type of data the data structure definition will allow.
-For example, if an attribute relationship of none is specified, this will mean the data sets conforming to this data structure definition can only contain data with standard reporting periods where the all reporting periods have the same start day.
-In this case, data reported as standard reporting periods from two entities with different fiscal year start days could not be contained in the same data set.

-* id - *String* *optional*.
-Identifier for the reportingYearStartDay data attribute.
-* annotations - *Array* *optional*.
-Provides a list of annotation objects.
-See the section [annotation](#annotation).
-* links - *Array* *optional*.
-A collection of links to additional resources.
-See the section [link](#link).
-* isMandatory - *Boolean*.
-Indication whether reporting a given attribute is mandatory or conditional.
-* attributeRelationship - *Object*.
-The *[attributeRelationship](#attributeRelationship)* object describes how the value of this attribute varies with the values of other components.
-These relationships will be used to determine the attachment level of the attribute in the various data formats.
-* conceptIdentity - *String*.
-Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.
-* localRepresentation - *Object* *optional*.
-The *[ReportingYearStartDayRepresentation](#ReportingYearStartDayRepresentation)* object defines the representation for the reporting year start day attribute.
-Enumerated values are not allowed and the text format is fixed to be a day and month in the ISO 8601 format of '--MM-DD'.

-Example:

-	{
-		"id": "FISCALYEAR",
-		"isMandatory": true,
-		"attributeRelationship": {
-			# attributeRelationship object #
-		},
-		"conceptIdentity": "urn:sdmx:org.sdmx.infomodel.conceptscheme.Concept=ECB:ECB_CONCEPTS(1.0).FISCALYEAR",
-		"localRepresentation": {
-			# ReportingYearStartDayRepresentation object #
-		}
-	}

-##### ReportingYearStartDayRepresentation

-*Object* *optional*.
-ReportingYearStartDayRepresentation defines the representation for the reporting year start day attribute.
-Enumerated values are not allowed and the data format is fixed to be a day and month in the ISO 8601 format of '--MM-DD'.

-* format - *Object*.
-The *format* object has only one single property *dataType* fixed to "MonthDay".
-This type exists solely for the purpose of fixing the representation of the reporting year start day attribute.
-* minOccurs - *Non-negative Integer* *optional*.
-Indicates the minimum number of values that can be reported for the component.
-If missing than there is no lower limit on its occurrences.
-The default is 1.
-* maxOccurs - *Positive Integer*.
-Indicates the maximum number of values that can be reported for the component.
-It is fixed to 1.

-Example:

-	{
-		"format": {
-			"dataType": "MonthDay"
-		},
-		"maxOccurs": 1
-	}

 ##### metadataAttributeUsage